thomaswoodcock/thomaswoodcock.github.io/_posts/2020-06-21-a-site-aside.md

 [TSPDT]()'s _1,000 Greatest Films_ which, again, I am working through from bottom to top.

 Both the Albums and Films pages use Jekyll and Liquid to read YAML data files and generate HTML lists of artists, directors and their respective works.
-When I watched a film, or listened to an album, I just update the YAML files and Jekyll will do the rest.
+When I have watched a film, or listened to an album, I just update the YAML files and Jekyll will do the rest.

 I have tried to use
 [semantic HTML elements](https://developer.mozilla.org/en-US/docs/Glossary/semantics#Semantics_in_HTML) throughout the